arcanis/clipanion/website/docs/validation.md

     static schema = [
         t.hasMutuallyExclusiveKeys([`foo`, `bar`]),
     ];

+    async execute() {
+        // ...
     }
+}
 ```

 This schema will be run before executing the command, and will ensure that if any of `foo` and `bar` is true, then the other necessarily isn't.

+Note however that `schema` doesn't contribute to the type inference, so checking whether one value is set won't magically refine the type for the other values.